barbagroup/snake-repro/MesnardBarba-CSiE.md

-#Reproducible research in computational fluid dynamics: it’s harder than you think
+#Reproducible and replicable computational fluid dynamics: it’s harder than you think

 **Olivier Mesnard, Lorena A. Barba**